Kensvin28/linechatbot/README.md

 This is a project I made to help my community get a daily devotion everyday.
-If there are any questions, feel free to contact me.
+If there are any questions regarding LINE API, feel free to contact me 😊.

 Quick reference for Line Chatbot: youtube.com/watch?v=TzZM1BtGPtM